chef/automate/components/docs-chef-io/content/automate/supermarket_integration_with_automate.md

 ## Pre-requisites

-1. To start with the supermarket integration, firstly, use the `chef-automate` binary to create an **Airgap Installation Bundle (`.aib`)** on an internet-connected host.
+1. To start with the supermarket integration, firstly, use the `chef-automate` binary to create an **Airgap Installation Bundle (`.aib`)** for Automate on an internet-connected host.
 Refer to the [System Requirement](/automate/system_requirements/) page for the hardware and software requirements.
 You can also refer to the [Airgapped Installation](/automate/airgapped_installation/) page for the validation of airgapped installation.

 1. SSH into to your ec2 instance and download the Chef Automate command-line tool from the current release channel.